 How do you treat neuropathic pain?

-The primary goals of treatment for neuropathic pain are to reduce the pain as much as possible, balance the negative side effects of the treatment, and help patients manage any unresolved pain.
-Individuals with chronic pain may be able to attend a pain clinic for assessment, management and advice on living with chronic pain.
-More information can be found on the British Pain Society's website.
+The primary goals of treatment for neuropathic pain are to manage the pain as much as possible and to minimise the negative side effects of the treatment.
+Individuals with chronic neuropathic pain may be referred to a pain clinic for assessment, management and advice on living with chronic pain.

-Primarily used for the treatment of epilepsy, however, it is also stabilises irritable nerve membranes thus reducing pain.
-Being prescribed an anti-convulsant does not mean you have or are at risk of developing epilepsy.
+Primarily used for the treatment of epilepsy, these drugs can also reduce nerve pain and ease neuropathic symptoms.
+Being prescribed an antiepileptic medication does not mean you have or you are at risk of developing epilepsy.
 The drug carbamazipine is usually used for people with a diagnosis of trigeminal neuralgia.

 Primarily used for depression, this group of drugs has also been found to have an effect on managing nerve pain.
-Being prescribed an anti-depressant does not mean that you have or are at risk of developing depression.
-It can take several weeks for this group of drugs to build up to an effective level in the body.
+Being prescribed an antidepressant does not mean that you have or you are at risk of developing depression.

 Derived from chilli peppers.
 The cream is absorbed through the skin to reduce levels of Substance P, the neuro-transmitter which is associated with inflammation and pain.
 Beneficial effects may be experienced with regular use (3-4 times a day).